Doctor of Philosophy in Sociology

 *Individual Doctoral Readings courses (SOC 991) may not be used to meet these requirements except by approved petition.

-2. Students must complete the Research Skills and Responsible Scholarship (RSRS) requirement.
+Students must complete the Research Skills and Responsible Scholarship (RSRS) requirement.
 The university requires that every doctoral student have training in responsible scholarship and research skills pertinent to the field of research and appropriate to the doctoral level.
-This requirement must be met before taking the comprehensive oral exam.
+These requirements must be completed by the end of the semester the student takes the oral comprehensive exam.
 Doctoral students in sociology meet this requirement by completion of the following courses: SOC 810, SOC 812, SOC 910.
 Additional information about this requirement can be found in the Research Skills and Responsible Scholarship policy.

-6. Students must complete a dissertation and pass a final, oral examination on the dissertation.
+Students must complete a dissertation and pass a final, oral examination on the dissertation.
 The dissertation must demonstrate the development, execution, and results of original research.
-The doctoral dissertation is a coherent, logically organized, scholarly document.
+The doctoral dissertation is a coherent, logically organized, scholarly document, and must comply with the Office of Graduate Studies’ Doctoral Dissertation policy.
 The final exam is open to the public.
 The outcome may be graded as Honors, Satisfactory, or Unsatisfactory.
 If a grade of "Unsatisfactory" is reported, the candidate may be allowed to repeat the examination a second time.
 Failure on the second attempt at the final oral examination will result in the termination of the student from the graduate program.

 Handbook for Graduate Students